Payset prespective

 If you’re the payer and not the payee, there are a few more considerations.

-The key with credit is of course staying ahead of the balance.
-People, and especially business owners that get used to carrying larger debts than any individual would be comfortable with, go wrong when they spend more than they are bringing in.
+The key to credit is of course staying ahead of the balance.
+People, and especially business owners who get used to carrying larger debts than any individual would be comfortable with, go wrong when they spend more than they are bringing in.

 Overspending is a real potential downfall, and high interest fees only make it worse.
 However, if used responsibly, using credit as a form of day-to-day payment method helps a business accrue an improved credit rating, always have access to cash flow, and always make fast, secure payments.